toumi-v7/python_OOP_and_tkinter/README.md

 # python_OOP_and_tkinter
-People management using tikinter and OOP
+Small project created using Python OOP and tkinter